maxfischer2781/asyncstdlib/docs/source/glossary.rst

    borrowing
    borrowed object
-      Many ``async`` object need to be cleaned up explicitly – for example, an :term:`asynchronous iterator` should generally be ``aclose``\ d after use (see `PEP 533`_ for details).
+      Many ``async`` objects need to be cleaned up explicitly – for example, an :term:`asynchronous iterator` should generally be ``aclose``\ d after use (see `PEP 533`_ for details).
 When *borrowing* such an object to a temporary owner, the original owner guarantees to clean up the object but prevents the